 In some cases, if your cat reacts poorly to the initial dose, the veterinarian may recommend a lower dose that can be gradually increased.

-In summary, it’s vital to discuss your pet’s health history and treatment options with your vet, and to trust the veterinarian’s recommendations.
+If used in the proper dosages, Baytril is a relatively safe antibiotic drug for felines.
+It is a prescription drug.
+It’s vital to discuss your pet’s health history and treatment options with your vet, and to trust the veterinarian’s recommendations.

-Bayer.
-Baytril Product Label.
-2014
+- Bayer.
+2014.
+Baytril Product Label